likhithgowdahr005-create/Digital-Logic-to-VLSI/Task 2/README.md

 The implemented circuits include basic logic gates, Half Adder, and Full Adder.
 Functional verification was performed using testbenches, and the outputs were analyzed using GTKWave waveforms to validate circuit functionality.

+This repository contains the implementation and simulation of fundamental digital logic gates and basic combinational circuits as part of the VLSI Design Internship at Maincrafts Technology.

 ---

 ## Documentation